 * URL Structure

-Some websites have been around for a very, very long time… and a dead giveaway on to how long they’ve actually been around for is their URL structure, not just the copyright date of 2001 in the footer, or the .gif’s with sparkly lettering.
+Some websites have been around for a very, very long time… and a dead giveaway on to how long they’ve been around for is their URL structure, not just the copyright date of 2001 in the footer, or the. gif’s with sparkly lettering.

 Ever look at a website that has a bunch of question marks followed by numbers and equal signs?
 Chances are that website URL structure is completely outdated.